As a non-native, I often used to get confused with the usage of word - would

 : If I were a rich man, I would buy a Mercedes Benz.
 Future

-: If you helped me tomorrow, then I would buy you lunch.
+: I will not shift my furniture tomorrow.
+If I had, then I would buy you lunch.

 : If you had learnt Chinese, then you would have received interview calls from China.3.
 Future in the past: